1 - Introduction

 - Log into your OFTEC account at www.ofteconline.com and change your preferences.

 - Write to the Data Protection Coordinator at Foxwood House, Dobbs Lane, Kesgrave, Suffolk, United Kingdom, IP5 2QQ or email us at email@example.com with "GDPR Consent Withdrawal" as the title.

 Please note, registered businesses or technicians choosing to "unsubscribe" from the Registered Technician's eNews will result in you not receiving important updates that affects your registration and/or competence, which may result in withdrawal of registration if the work you complete is found not to meet updated building regulations.

 It may take a short period of time for our systems to be fully updated following a change to your preferences.
 During this time, you may continue to receive communications from us.

 13 - OFTEC Direct

-OFTEC Direct sells a range of products to help heating professionals perform their daily work.
+OFTEC Direct sells a range of products to help registered technicians perform their daily work.

 14 - Contacting the regulator